marcandreher/Ousu-Api/README.md

 		// Always remember that a "Request <>" Class
 		// will always make a new request.
-		// If the request has already been made, check using: userRequest.isRequested(); // if requested it will return "true"
+		// If the request has already been made, check using: userRequest.wasRequested(); // if requested it will return "true"

 		//Getting information from a player.
 		User user = userRequest.get();